-- Port Select by the physical port on the router that you are plugging the modem into (e.g., "USB Port 2"). - ${\color{red} \bullet} \ \ \textbf{Manufacturer} \textbf{Select by the modern manufacturer (e.g., "Cradlepoint Inc.")}. \\$ - Model Set your rule according to the specific model of modem. - Type Select by type of Internet source (Ethernet, LTE, Modem, Wireless as WAN, WiMAX). - Serial Number Select a 3G or LTE modem by the serial number. - MAC Address Select a WiMAX modem by MAC Address. - Unique ID Select by ID.
+- Port Select by the physical port on the router into which you are plugging the modem (e.g., "USB Port 2"). - Manufacturer Select by the modem manufacturer (e.g., "Cradlepoint Inc."). - Model Set your rule according to the specific model of modem. - Type Select by type of Internet source (Ethernet, LTE, Modem, Wireless as WAN, WiMAX). - Serial Number Select a 3G or LTE modem by the serial number. - MAC Address Select a WiMAX modem by MAC Address. - Unique ID Select by ID.
 This is generated by the router and displayed when the device is connected to the router. - Condition: Select "is," "is not," "starts with," "contains," or "ends with" to create your condition's statement. - Value: If the correct values are available, select from the dropdown list.
 You may need to manually input the value.